 If we find that the site may be of national interest, we prepare a draft Inventory description and boundary map.

 We then consult with the planning authority and the owners, where possible, about this decision.
-We also welcome views from interested parties through our decisions portal.
+We also welcome views from interested parties through our portal.

 We will also consult if we propose a change to the boundary of an existing Inventory site.